ionStici/frontend/react/react-forms.md

 # React Forms

-In a React form, you want the server to know about every new character or deletion, as soon as it happens.
+In a React form, the server should know about every new character or deletion, as soon as it happens.
 That way, your screen will always be in sync with the rest of your application.

-In a React form, the server should know about every new character or deletion as soon as it happens.

 We want to update the server any time a user enters or deletes any character.

 Unlike in the traditional form paradigm, in React we re-send the form on every single character change.
 This removes the need to ever “submit” anything.